sabin-b/sabin-b/README.md

 - 🔭 Currently working as a Web Developer at Demanzo.
 - 🌱 Learning and growing in **React.js** development.
 - 💻 Passionate about building modern web applications with clean, maintainable code.
-- 🌐 Experienced with both frontend and backend development, focusing on full-stack web applications.
+- 🌐 Experienced with front and backend development, focusing on full-stack web applications.
 - 💾 Proficient in working with databases like MongoDB and PostgreSQL, and using **Prisma ORM** for efficient data management.

 ## 🚀 Tech Stack